featurist/browser-monkey/docs/api.md

 * scopes are chains of queries, such as `find(css)` and `containing(text)`, that progressively narrow the scope of elements to be searched for.
 These queries return new scopes.
 * actions such as `clickButton()` and `enterText(text)` wait for the scope to be found before simulating a UI event.
 These return promises that resolve when the event has been dispatched.
-* assertions such as `shouldExist()` and `shouldHave(properties)` can be made on scopes to ensure that they exist or contain text, classes or other properties.
+* assertions such as `shouldExist()` and `shouldHaveElements()` can be made on scopes to ensure that they exist or contain text, classes or other properties.

 All scope chains are immutable, so you can reuse portions of a scope chain to build new chains: